-MyLane, the new student portal, offers an interactive environment where students can find the information they need with one log-in and where staff can highlight and tailor messages to students.
+MyLane, Lane's student portal, offers an interactive environment where students can find the information they need with one log-in and where staff can highlight and tailor messages to students.

 ASLCC and other student leadership positions offer rewarding opportunities for students seeking leadership experiences while attending Lane.
 Participation in ASLCC is transformative for the students involved in ASLCC Senate and for the larger student body.
-In 2010-2011, ASLCC developed a series of goals and completed an assessment of those goals as part of their Oregon Community College Student Association certification process.
-ASLCC received commendation from the certifying reviewers for their outstanding organization, training and clearly stated expectations for student leaders.
+In 2012-13, ASLCC continued to develop a series of goals and completed an assessment of those goals as part of their Oregon Community College Student Association certification process.
+ASLCC received commendations from the certifying reviewers for their outstanding organization, training and clearly stated expectations for student leaders.
+ASLCC is one of only a few student organizations to receive certification from the CCSSA deans each year this program has been in effect.